-- 1. In standby mode, press and hold \\\\\ .
-A short tone is played and the note Speak now is displayed. - 2.
-To make a call by using a voice tag, hold the phone at a short distance away from your mouth and face and pronounce the voice tag clearly. - 3.
-The phone plays the original voice tag, displays the name and number, and after a few seconds dials the number of the recognised voice tag. - If the phone plays an incorrect voice tag, or you want to retry voice dialling, press Retry.
+- 1 In standby mode, press and hold .
+A short tone is played and the note Speak now is displayed. - 2 When you are making a call by using a voice tag, hold the phone at a short distance away from your mouth and face and pronounce the voice tag clearly. - 3 The phone plays the original voice tag, displays the name and number, and after a few seconds dials the number of the recognised voice tag. - If the phone plays the wrong voice tag, or you want to retry voice dialling, press Retry.